 Key Constraints: The Argument Must Be Positive

 The most crucial constraint when determining the domain of a logarithmic function is that the argument of the logarithm must be positive.
-This is because you can only take the logarithm of positive numbers.
-This restriction arises from the fact that raising a positive base to any real power will always result in a positive number.
+But this restriction arises from the fact that raising a positive base to any real power will always result in a positive number.
+Think about it: this is because you can only take the logarithm of positive numbers.
 It's impossible to raise a positive base to a power and obtain zero or a negative number.

 Let's consider a few examples to illustrate this concept: